-The fate of southern resident killer whales, or orcas, hangs in the balance.
-The 76 southern resident killer whales are Canada’s most endangered marine mammal.
-Immediate actions are needed to protect chinook salmon, the whales’ primary prey, set up refuges, reduce acoustic noise and address pollution.
-Action is needed on all fronts to help this whale population survive.
-A projected seven-fold increase in tanker traffic from the Kinder Morgan pipeline expansion and ocean warming from climate change make the situation dire.
+The fate of the Salish Sea orcas hangs in the balance.
+These 76 orcas — also known as the southern resident killer whales — are Canada’s most endangered marine mammal.
+Immediate actions are needed to set up refuges, reduce acoustic noise, address pollution and protect chinook salmon, the whales’ primary prey.
+Climate change and a projected seven-fold increase in tanker traffic from the Kinder Morgan pipeline expansion make immediate action more urgent than ever.

 The interdependence between orcas and salmon illustrates the importance of healthy ocean ecosystems.
 If we don’t recover declining chinook salmon, one of our most iconic whale populations likely won’t survive.

 There are only 76 Salish Sea orcas left – and this number is falling.
 If we don’t help them now, it will be too late.
 With the strength of one collective voice, we will be heard.

 We protect wild Pacific salmon by advocating that the government follow its Wild Salmon Policy and recommendations from the Cohen Commission of Inquiry into the Decline of Sockeye Salmon in the Fraser River.
 We partner with academics, government decision-makers and other non-profits to make our policy recommendations stronger.
 Our scientists sit on committees that advise government on how best to reform Canada’s Fisheries Act to protect wild fish and their habitats.

 We limit impacts from open-net-pen fish farms to wild salmon by working with committees and the aquaculture industry to improve health monitoring, disease reporting and data transparency for fish farms.
 Our supporters add their voices through consultation and letters to officials to create pressure for change.